tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

 * Landing page optimization
 * Behavioral and offline profile targeting
-* Personalization based on prior product/content views, product/content affinity, environmental attributes, third-party audience data and demographics in addition to offline insights such as transactions, loyalty and CRM data, and modeled insights
+* Personalization based on prior product/content views, product/content affinity, environmental attributes, third-party audience data, and demographics in addition to offline insights such as transactions, loyalty and CRM data, and modeled insights

 ## Architecture